Economic Development & Tourism plan and budget

 • Support the promotion and sustainability of the local economy and placemaking by supporting the governance and operation of Calgary's Business Improvement Areas.

-• Provide access to vibrant and high-quality cultural attractions for Calgarians and visitors by strategically investing in the lifecycle maintenance of City-owned assets managed and operated by Civic Partners including the Calgary Zoo, Fort Calgary, Heritage Park, TELUS Spark, Arts Commons and the Hangar Flight Museum.
+• Provide access to vibrant and high-quality cultural attractions for Calgarians and visitors by strategically investing in the lifecycle maintenance of City-owned assets managed and operated by Civic Partners including the Calgary Zoo, The Confluence Historic Site & Parkland (previously Fort Calgary), Heritage Park, TELUS Spark, Arts Commons and the Hangar Flight Museum.

 • Support the delivery of economic development and tourism services, including implementation of Calgary in the New Economy: An economic strategy for Calgary, by collaborating, investing in, and supporting the governance and operations of Civic Partners.